OrdiNeu/Pibot-helpfulai/README.md

 Just follow this link:
 https://discordapp.com/oauth2/authorize?permissions=0&client_id=272179716654628865&scope=bot
-Feel free to invite it wherever you want
+Feel free to invite it wherever you want.
+Message me at `@OrdiNeu#6488` if you need to.

 # Setting Up Your Own Instance